Hummus made from 9 different variety of beans and lentils. A very healthy dose of protein and fiber for you, your baby and your family.

 Until next time, see you all soon.

-- Salt (as required, skip it if making this for babies)
+- Salt (as required, skip it if making it for babies)

 Talk to your baby’s Pediatrician before starting any new food.